UAlbanyArchives/mailbagit/docs/installing_mailbagit/python.md

 You should now be able install the PST dependencies with:

 ```
-pip install mailbag[pst]
+pip install mailbagit[pst]
 ```

 ## Using the Mailbagit Graphical User Interface (GUI)

-To install the mailbagit GUI, in addition to `pip install mailbag`, you need to run:
+To install the mailbagit GUI, in addition to `pip install mailbagit`, you need to run:

 ```
-pip install mailbag[gui]
+pip install mailbagit[gui]
 ```

 If it is installed correctly, the GUI will run using the `mailbagit-gui` command.

 ### Mailbagit GUI on Windows

-There is a [known issue](https://github.com/UAlbanyArchives/mailbag/issues/155) where the GUI does not run with the `mailbagit-gui` command on Windows.
+There is a [known issue](https://github.com/UAlbanyArchives/mailbagit/issues/155) where the GUI does not run with the `mailbagit-gui` command on Windows.
 It will boot and lets you enter options but then fails to run when you click "start."

 Instead, try creating a file called `mailbagit-gui.py` with the contents:

 ```
-from mailbag import gui
+from mailbagit import gui
 gui()
 ```